theNewDynamic/oregonsadventurecoast.com/content/event/33rd-annual-holiday-lights-at-shore-acres.md

 The brightest and most beautiful place on the West Coast shines as brightly as ever in 2019.

-Famous for its beautiful 7 acre botanical gardens and Japanese lily pond, Share Acres shines with over a quarter million lights, animated displays, Santa, choirs, and more.
+Famous for its beautiful 7 acre botanical gardens and Japanese lily pond, Shore Acres shines with over a quarter million lights, animated displays, Santa, choirs, and more.
 A holiday tradition for the whole family.

 This festive annual display debuts on Thanksgiving Day (Thursday, November 28th) and will light up Shore Acres from 4 p.m.-9:30 p.m. each night (including Dec 24th & 25th) thru December 31st.